-In May, we said that we would be making some changes to Ibcos Gold as a result of the UK government initiative known as Making Tax Digital (MTD).
-From April 2019, all UK VAT registered businesses will have to maintain digital records and electronically submit their VAT returns to HMRC.
-For each individual company in Gold with it’s own unique VAT registration number, there will be an inbuilt link to submit VAT Returns to HMRC.
+As a result of the UK government initiative known as Making Tax Digital (MTD), all UK VAT registered businesses will have to maintain digital records and electronically submit their VAT returns to HMRC from April 2019.
+For each individual company in Gold with its own unique VAT registration number, there will be an inbuilt link to submit VAT Returns to HMRC.
 This is phase one of a two-phase process.
 The second phase, involving corporation tax, won’t start until April 2020.
 As a result, we are currently focusing on phase one.

 What changes will be made to Gold?

-For our v7.14 release, available in August, we are providing a VAT Health Check feature.
-There are specific criteria for the new VAT Return.
-This feature will help you ensure that your source data is correct and it is being made available well in advance of the MTD deadlines to give you ample time to address your company set-up before your first online submission.
+We have provided a VAT Health Check feature, already available in v7.14 and v7.15.
+The feature will be provided in v6.5, due for release by the end of 2018.
+There are specific criteria for the new VAT Return and this feature will help you ensure that your source data is correct.
+It is being made available well in advance of the MTD deadlines to give you ample time to address your company set-up before your first online submission.

-The VAT Health Check looks at 9 key areas, including the Company Control File, VAT Rates, standard journals, customer and supplier accounts.
-The VAT Health Check will highlight anything that might need to be checked.
-A factsheet has been produced to give full information on the VAT Health Check, this is available on the Ibcos website via this link.
+The VAT Health Check looks at 9 key areas, including: The Company Control File, VAT Rates, Standard Journals, and Customer and Supplier Accounts.
+The VAT Health Check will highlight anything that might need to be checked or amended.
+A factsheet has been produced to give full information on the VAT Health Check – this is available on the Ibcos website via this link.

-Later this year, we plan to make the new VAT Return electronic submission available in v7 and v6.4.
-You will then be able to electronically submit the VAT Return to HMRC.
+In quarter 1, 2019, the new VAT Return electronic submission will be available in v6.5 and v7.16.
+You will then be able to electronically submit the VAT Return to HMRC via Gold.
 We’ll provide you with more details closer to that time.

-If your business operates multiple companies with the same VAT registration number or multiple accounting systems, third-party software will be required to consolidate the values together for submission.
+If your business operates multiple companies with the same VAT registration number or uses multiple accounting systems, you have a couple of options: Gold will provide the ability to make adjustments at a high level and this method could be used to enter information for another company to include in the single VAT return.
+Alternatively, third-party software could be used to consolidate the values together for submission.
 HMRC will be publishing a list of products that can be used.

 The changes made to Gold will not apply to cash accounting systems.
 If your business operates under cash accounting rules, you will need to submit your return outside of Gold using third-party software.